bhauman/rebel-readline/rebel-readline/README.md

 WARNING: java.lang.System::load has been called by org.jline.nativ.JLineNativeLoader
 ```

+Older Rebel Readline versions may report the caller as Jansi or HawtJNI instead
-This is caused by JLine's native terminal access.
+of JLine.
+This is caused by native terminal access and does not mean Rebel
+Readline failed to start.
 To suppress the warning, add the following JVM option:

 ```
 --enable-native-access=ALL-UNNAMED